dshahin/hello-spa-angular/README.md

 1. Click the Deploy Button
 2. Login with admin rights to your Salesforce org
-3. Navigate in to your org /Apex/HelloSPA
+3. Navigate in to your org /Apex/helloSpaNg
-4. Edit the HelloSPA.page and the contents of HelloSPA.resource
+4. Edit the helloSpaNg.page and the contents of helloSpaNg.resource
 5. Start soaking in the SPA